Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 });
 ```

 The `render` function returns the queries and additional helpers, such as the `debug` function.
 The [debug](https://www.native-testing-library.com/docs/api-main#debug) function is a very handy to print the rendering result.
 Use it if you are unsure what is being rendered with the `render` function.
-The `toHaveTextContent` is one of the React Native specific matchers provided by the jest-native library.
-The full list of available matchers can be found in the [documentation](https://github.com/testing-library/jest-native#matchers) of the jest-native library.
+We acquire the `Text` node tagged with the `testID` prop by using the `getBytestId` function.
+For all avaiable queries, check the Native Testing Library's [documentation].
+The `toHaveTextContent` matcher is used to assert that the node's textual content is correct.
+The full list of available React Native specific matchers can be found in the [documentation](https://github.com/testing-library/jest-native#matchers) of the jest-native library.
+Jest's [documentation](https://jestjs.io/docs/en/expect) contains every universal Jest matcher.

 The second very important Native Testing Library concept is firing events.
 We can fire an event in a provided node by using the [fireEvent](https://www.native-testing-library.com/docs/api-events) object's methods.
 This is useful for for example typing text in to a text field or pressing a button.
 Here is an example of how to test submitting a simple form: